 When reporting on all felony supervision types began in 2013, the combined return-to-prison rate (including all supervision types) averaged 3.2 percent.
-Since 2015, the low point for return-to-prison rates, there has been an uptick in return-to-prison rates across all supervision types, although this trend seems to have leveled off in the 2018 data, with the overall rate decreasing slightly compared to the previous year for the first time since 2015.
+Since 2015, the low point for return-to-prison rates, there has been an uptick in return-to-prison rates across all supervision types, although this trend seems to have leveled off in the 2019 data.